imre/standard-project-template/README.md

-# Urban Mobility Model!
+# {{PROJECT_NAME}}

-Modelling real-time traffic for smart cities.
+{{PROJECT_DESCRIPTION}}

 ## >> INITIAL SETUP FOR NEW PROJECTS <<

 When you create a new project, we recommend that you do the following additional manual steps (and then delete this section of the readme).

 - Add project details to this Readme!
-- (…other bullet points…)
+- Go to **Settings → Code security and Analysis** and enable “Dependabot Version Updates.”
+This will automatically create Pull Requests to keep your dependencies up-to-date.
+To activate this feature, you will need to specify the package ecosystem (e.g. NPM) and save the YML file.
+- Add a brief description of the project to the **About** section (top right of this page).
+If your project involves a website, then add the URL here too.

 ---